Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 4. All cell values should be explicit.
 This means all cells that are not missing values should be filled in with a physical value.
     - Consider why a cell value is empty
       - If a value is actually missing, you can either leave those cells as blank or fill them with your pre-determined missing values (e.g., -99).
 See Section \@ref(style-missing) for ideas on coding missing values.
-      - If a cell is left empty because it is "implied" to be the same value as above, the cells should be filled with the actual data
+      - If a cell is left empty because it is implied to be the same value as above, the cells should be filled with the actual data
       - If an empty cell is implied to be 0, fill the cells with an actual 0

 <div class="figure" style="text-align: center">